Pablo Lozano: "Pablo Lozano" pasodoble

 As a result of his success as a bullfighter in the 1950s, Lozano even had his own pasodoble, dedicated to him by the composer Lázaro Nájera.
 A composition, prepared for band, which ran with the instrumentation for this type of musical formation by Santiago Berzosa.

 Personal life and death

-Pablo Lozano widowed in April 2008 with whom he had three children: Pablo, Luis Manuel and Fernando.
-The first two are also bullfighters and managing bullrings such as the Toledo's one.
+Pablo Lozano was widowed when his wife, with whom he had three children: Pablo, Luis Manuel and Fernando, died in April 2008.
+The first two sons are also bullfighters and manage bullrings such as the Toledo's.

 He died on 29 October 2020, at the age of 88, in Madrid from COVID-19 during the COVID-19 pandemic in Spain.